 Do simple exercises to keep up your circulation.
 Clap your hands and move your arms and legs occasionally.
-Try not to stay in 1 position for too long.
-If more than 1 person is in the car, take turns sleeping.
+Try not to stay in one position for too long.
+If more than one person is in the car, take turns sleeping.

 For warmth, huddle together.
 Use newspapers, maps, and even the removable car mats for added insulation.
 Take turns sleeping.
 One person should always be awake to keep a lookout for rescue crews.

 Federal Emergency Management Agency